We have published legal guidance on freedom of expression.

-Following the recent tragic deaths in Paris, there has been considerable debate both nationally and internationally about free speech.
-The new guidance aims to help address ‘muddle and misunderstanding’ around specific areas of Britain’s laws on freedom of expression.
+Our new guidance aims to help address misunderstanding around specific areas of Britain’s laws on freedom of expression.

 Freedom of expression can however be restricted in certain circumstances.
 For example, where it incites violence against others or promotes hatred based on the colour of someone’s skin or their sexual orientation or their religion.

 'The recent tragic events in Paris have again highlighted the importance of freedom of expression in our society.
 We have a long history of debating free speech in this country and the law recognises its value and importance.

 Today’s guidance aims to address any muddle and misunderstanding about the law.
 What goes beyond causing offence and promotes hatred is sometimes a fine line and the source of intense debate.
 As an expert body and National Human Rights Institution, we hope we can play an important role in helping public bodies to understand and navigate this complex area.'

 The new guidance includes the following key points:

 - Freedom of expression is a fundamental right protected under the Human Rights Act 1998 by Article 10 of the European Convention on Human Rights.
 It is also a fundamental right under common law

 - Protection under Article 10 extends to the expression of views that may shock, disturb or offend the deeply-held beliefs of others